tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 ## Summary

-- MMA2.0 defines the packet contract
+* MMA2.0 defines the packet contract
-- the replicator **implements** the contract
+* The replicator **implements** the contract
-- packet composition is volatile and centralized
+* Packet composition is volatile and centralized
-- source data remains stable
+* Source data remains stable

-> **Centralizing packet composition is mandatory for replicator correctness and long‑term safety.**
+> **Centralizing packet composition is mandatory for replicator correctness and long-term safety.**